nitosan/GearVRf-docs/docs/tutorials/play_with_controller.md

 ##Overview

-Now that you've created your first VR app with GearVR Framework.
-We are going to learn how to create great looking scenes in VR
+Now that you've learnt how to use 3D model and animation with GearVR Framework.
+We are going to learn how to use controllers to make VR app more interactive.

 ##Create Project
 Create a GearVR Framework project is by copying the [template project](https://github.com/nitosan/GearVRf-template)